-- (1) General fire protection and emergency equipment must be kept free and clear from obstructions at all times and be properlylocated. - (2) Fire extinguisher rated not less than 2A shall be provided for each 3000 sq. ft. of building area and travel distance shall not exceed 100'. - (3) If fire barrels are substitutes for 2A fire extinguisher, they must be 55 gallon open top with 2 each fire pails at each barrel. - (4) A fire extinguisher rated not less than 10B must be located within 50 feet of wherever 5 gallons or more of flammable or combustible liquid or gas is being used. - (5) All flammable or combustible liquids or gases must be stored a minimum of 20' from all buildings (this includes office trailers). - Oxygen and acetylene cylinders must be separated by 25' while in storage (ANSI Z 49.1-1967) - (7) A fire extinguishers shall be located within 5'-0" of each set of oxygen and acetylene bottles, while welding and cutting operation is being performed.
-All combustible materials shall be removed to a distance that will not allow heat, sparks or slag to pose a fire hazard. - (8) Outdoor portable fuel storage tanks shall be contained within a diked area with curb of a minimum of 12" in height around the perimeter of the tanks.
-Tank shall be provided with emergency venting & other devices as required by NFDA 30-1969 a minimum of one (1) portable fire extinguisher having a rating of not less than 20B will be located not less than 25' and not more than 75' from liquid storage area. - (9) No smoking signs shall be posted at ALL flammable storage areas, i.e. fuel tanks, paint storage. - (10) As warranted by the project, a trained and equipped firefighting (Fire Brigade) organization will be established and maintained. - cutting/burning and/or welding permit will be required for certain projects.
-Upon completion, the work area will be examined by the person in whose name the permit is issued to insure that all sparks, or embers are extinguished.
-The permit will be signed and returned to the Project Superintendent. - (12) Fire watch shall be required while cutting and burning until all glowing embers are extinguished or a minimum of thirty minutes. - (13) An alarm system shall be installed to alert employee in the event of an emergency. - (14) Key employees will be trained in the emergency operation of the alarm system. - (15) All employees will receive training in the alarm procedure. - (16) Each trade partner shall be informed of the alarm code. - (17) Each trade partner is to train his/her employees.
+- General fire protection and emergency equipment must be kept free and clear from obstructions at all times and be properly located. - 2.
+Fire extinguisher rated not less than 2A shall be provided for each 3000 sq. ft. of building area and travel distance shall not exceed 100'. - If fire barrels are substitutes for 2A fire extinguisher, they must be 55 gallon - open top with 2 each fire pails at each barrel. - 4.
+A fire extinguisher rated not less than 10B must be located within 50 feet of wherever 5 gallons or more of flammable or combustible liquid or gas is being used. - All flammable or combustible liquids or gases must be stored a minimum of 20' from all buildings (this includes office trailers). - Oxygen and acetylene cylinders must be separated by 25' while in storage (ANSI Z 49.1-1967) - 7.
+A fire extinguisher shall be located within 5'-O" of each set of oxygen and acetylene bottles, while welding and cutting operation is being performed.
+All combustible materials shall be removed to a distance that will not allow heat, sparks or slag to pose a fire hazard. - 8.
+Outdoor portable fuel storage tanks shall be contained within a diked area with curb of a minimum of 12" in height around the perimeter of the tanks.
+Tank shall be provided with emergency venting & other devices as required by NFDA 30-1969 a minimum of one (1) portable fire extinguisher having a rating of not less than 20B will be located not less than 25' and not more than 75' from liquid storage area. - 9.
+No smoking signs shall be posted at ALL flammable storage areas, i.e. fuel tanks, paint storage.

+- 10. As warranted by the project, a trained and equipped firefighting (Fire Brigade) organization will be established and maintained. - 11.
+Cutting/burning and/or welding permit will be required for certain projects.
+Upon completion, the work area will be examined by the person in whose name the permit is issued to ensure that all sparks, or embers are extinguished.
+The permit will be signed and returned to the Project Superintendent. - 12.
+Fire watch shall be required while cutting and burning until all glowing embers are extinguished or a minimum of thirty minutes. - 13.
+An alarm system shall be installed to alert employee in the event of an emergency. - 14.
+Key employees will be trained in the emergency operation of the alarm system. - 15.
+All employees will receive training in the alarm procedure. - 16.
+Each trade partner shall be informed of the alarm code. - 17.
+Each trade partner is to train his/her employees. - 18.
+Fire extinguisher use training will be conducted prior to initial assignment and at least annually thereafter.
+Any person that discharges an extinguisher for other than fire extinguishing or other valid reason will be removed immediately from the project and will subject to immediate termination. - 19.
+All portable fire extinguishers shall be visually inspected monthly and receive an annual maintenance check.